 "I'm sorry if Detective Williams caused you any problems earlier on.
 She is still fairly new here on the island and she doesn't quite understand yet that things here are done differently than they are on the mainland.
-Rest assured though Commander that Williams and I have already had words over it and she won't be troubling you further in regards to your father's case."
-Hookano stared.
+Rest assured though Commander that Williams and I have already had words over it and she won't be troubling you further in regards to your father's case" Hookano said to McGarrett

 Danni kept her face free of emotions with difficulty, focusing her gaze on Meka who was looking torn between anger on her behalf and sympathy.
 She quickly lowered her eyes to her desk, cursing silently as she felt her cheeks redden again through a mixture of rage and embarrassment.

-"There was no need for that" McGarrett commented, his voice still expressionless.
+"There was no need for you to do that Captain" McGarrett remarked, his voice still expressionless.
 "The Detective was only doing her job.
-I do however need the paperwork to transfer the case other so I can get her files.
+I do however need the paperwork to transfer the case other so I can get Williams files."

-"The Commander here is now in charge of the newly formed Governor Taskforce.
-His first move was to take over his father's murder case for his own."
-Hookano answered him, a tone in his voice telling them not to question him further on the subject.
+"It is normal now Hanamoa, the Commander here is now in charge of the newly formed Governor Taskforce.
+His first action as the head of it was to take over his father's case" Hookano answered him, a tone in his voice telling him not to question him further on the subject.

-"That's bullshit" Meka stated angrily.
-"So you're telling me that he just waltzes in here and takes over the case that we're working on?
-The case that we've busted our guts over for the past three days?"
-He glared at Hookano and McGarrett, a look of dislike in his black eyes before he turned to Danni as she came to her feet, placing her bag on the table.
-"Danni" He said his voice softening with disbelief.
+"This is bullshit" Meka stated angrily, "So you're telling me that he just waltzes in here and takes over the case that we're working on?
+The case that we've busted out guts over for the past three days or so?"
+He demanded, glaring at Hookano and McGarrett, a look of dislike in his black eyes before he turned to Danni as she came to her feet, placing her bag on the table.
+"Danni" He said, his voice softening with disbelief.
 "You seriously can't be okay with this?
-You put more work into this case than anyone.
-You were the one who found all the leads.
-You found what little evidence there was to start building up a case for the DA.
-You even made the freaking files up and now you're just going to past the case over to someone who has no policing experience and who will probably mess the entire case up?
-Come on Danni girl, you can't be serious."
+You've put more work into this case than anyone.
+All the leads we found so far has been down to you.
+You're the one who has made sure that we have a case to give to the DA.
+You even made the files up for it because the initial ones were shit and now we're just going to give the case over to someone who has no police experience and who will probably mess up the entire case?
+You can't be serious Danni."
 He stated.

-"She doesn't have a choice in the decision Hanamoa and neither do you."
-He told Meka firmly.
-"Now pass over the files to the Commander, I won't tell the pair of you again, next time you argue you get a written warning."
+"She doesn't have a choice in the decision Hanamoa and neither do you" He told Meka firmly.
+"Now pass over the files to the Commander, I won't tell the pair you again, next time you argue you get a written warning followed by a suspension."

 "That's all of them" She told him.
-"Everything in there should help you nail Hesse to the wall when you and your team locate him.
-I hope you find him soon Commander and make him pay for everything that he's done."
-She stated, forcing a polite smile on her face when she turned to Hookano.
+"Everything in there should help you nail Hesse when you and your team locate him.
+I hope you find him soon Commander and make him pay for everything that he's done" She stated, forcing a polite smile on her face when she turned to Hookano.
 "Sir" She said coolly before she turned to Meka, her fixed smile softening into a genuine one.
-"I'll give you a call later on this evening okay?"
-She said, waiting until he nodded at her before she shouldered her bag and turned from them, walking as quickly as she could towards the exit.
+"I'll give you a call later on this evening Meka" She told him, waiting until he nodded at her before she shouldered her bag and turned from them, walking as quickly as she could towards the exit.
 She knew the others were talking about her but she ignored them.
 Whatever it was that they were saying wouldn't be good.

 Danni made her way to the elevators, hitting the call button and stepping in when they opened, she turned round and hit the button for the ground floor with only one thought going through her head.

-She never wanted to see Steve McGarrett again.
+She never want to lay eyes on Steve McGarrett again.